If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 And if these are something you enjoyed reading, check out our WordPress booking plugin that your clients can use to schedule meetings with you.

-This is unless you have a professional client management software at your fingertips.
+This is unless you have a professional appointment scheduling plugin for WordPress at your fingertips.
 Check out Amelia – it is great for handling all the client-focused administrative stuff.

 Here is a collection of mistakes that you should do your best to avoid whether you are a veteran or a new gym owner: